betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 #### Logo declaration
 Sometimes, logos may be present at the end.
 This is especially relevant for organizations, websites etc.
-1. Please upload logo to https://github.com/betterscientificsoftware/images . *Do images have to be a certain format or size*
+1. Please upload logo to https://github.com/betterscientificsoftware/images.
 2. Add following text with url to end of body text * < img src='url' class='logo' / > *
-3. Please ensure we have permission to use the logo
+3. Please ensure we have permission to use the logo **This section needs to be reviewed**

 #### References for the article
 Many times, we may have references/citations at the end of the article.
 There is a certain process for this.
 Please contact the Editor-in-chief for more information on this.
 Details: To be described.
+**This section needs to be reviewed**

 <!---
    Publish: no